javjm2/Example-Python-Test-Framework/README.md

 The fix for this would be to include another docker file that installs the chrome and chrome-driver binaries compatible with ARM architecture.
 From what I've researched it looks like there is an image available for this `selenium/standalone-chrome:latest`.
 So it wouldn't be a massive change to get this to work.
 I do believe that is out of scope for this task though as the tests do run as expected when not running inside a container and the container steps are optional when executing the tests locally.

 **Note:** It is possible to emulate x86 CPUs when running a docker image.
-The issue with doing that in this case is that emulation is very slow and the tests will fail with an `InvalidSessionIdException` which is commonly due to a sessions being killed/disconnected (I'm assuming due to the slow speed while emulating that the connection to the chrome session dies but that is only my theory based on experimenting with this issue)
+The problem is that emulation is very slow and the tests will fail with an `InvalidSessionIdException`.
+This error commonly occurs when selenium sessions are killed/disconnected (I'm assuming that due to the slow speed while emulating, the connection to the chrome session dies but that is only my theory based on experimenting with this setup)